Aquaticat/Monochromatic/roadmap.md

 I planned to get the project in a reasonable state at the end of March.
 However, that deadline won't be met.

-## Potentially replace Bun with pnpm
+## DONE: Replaced!
+Potentially replace Bun with pnpm

 Bun is written in Zig and pnpm is written in TypeScript.
 Using Bun to execute TypeScript directly is nice, but unnecessary.